 “In general, we advise our volunteers to not make any contribution financially.
 Most times the funds do not get to where they will do the most good.
 After all, that is why you are there working, right?”

 The same can be said for volunteers seeking to assist with the underprivileged in countries that may not have faced a recent disaster, but are generally impoverished and in need of basic goods, such as food, clothing and medical supplies.
 The general consensus seems to be that it depends on the location.
 Kimberly Haley-Coleman of GlobeAware, an organization that leads volunteer trips to third world countries, suggests the following:

 “Where volunteers do want to donate I try to, whenever possible, ask our local coordinator or other members of the local community to decide for themselves what would be useful.
 In other words, the answer to what is best is best answered by the people in the community.”

 She goes on to point out that “the greatest aid to country regarding donations is usually to buy the items upon arrival, further stimulating the local economy.”

 People who are interested in making cash donations should do so with caution, to ensure that the money being sent is actually getting to those who truly need it.
 Some people advise against monetary donations, while others feel that it is the most effective means of giving.
-It ultimately depends on the country and circumstances.
+It ultimately depends on the country and the circumstances.
 Take, for example, the 2004 tsunami that struck Indonesia.
 Sarah Van Auken of Volunteer Global points out that:

 “Individuals with very good intentions sent supplies that were never delivered to the victims, and in fact created more trouble amidst the chaos for the aid workers on the ground.
 In cases like these, where there's an urgent need for assistance, monetary donations always are the best route.”